 TMPA has a single employer defined contribution retirement plan covering all full-time employees which requires TMPA to contribute an amount equal to 10% of gross wages to a third party trustee for the benefit of plan participants (the "Plan").
 Chapter 810, Government Code, and other state laws relating to political subdivisions such as the Agency, authorize the establishment and amendment of a pension plan by the Agency's Board of Directors.
-The Plan is administered by the TMPA Employees Pension Plan Administrative Committee.
+The Plan is administered by the TMPA Employees Pension Plan Administrative Committee and Charles Schwab serves as the trustee.
 Employees may contribute, on a voluntary basis, an additional amount up to 50% of earnings.
 Employees direct both their employer and employee investments based on investment options available to them in the Plan.
 Vesting, with respect to employer contributions, is based on years of continuous service where participants become vested at 20% per year of credited service up to 100%.
 Beginning October 1, 2017, the Plan was amended to vest participants at 100% when they voluntarily sever service.
 Participants are immediately vested in their voluntary contributions plus actual earnings thereon.

-Membership in the plan was 54 and 59 participants as of September 30, 2020 and 2019, respectively.
+Membership in the plan was 44 and 54 participants as of September 30, 2021 and 2020, respectively.

-Retirement plan costs for 2020 and 2019 were as follows (in thousands):
+Retirement plan costs for 2021 and 2020 were as follows (in thousands):

-2020 % 2019 %
+2021 % 2020 %

-Agency's total payroll \$2,191 ı \$1,948 -
+Agency's total payroll \$1,901 - \$2,206 ı

-Agency's covered payroll \$2,028 100% \$1,657 100%
+Agency's covered payroll \$1,679 100% \$2,028 100%

-Agency's contribution \$203 10% \$166 10%
+Agency's contribution \$168 10% \$203 10%

-Employees' contribution \$16 .80% \$15 .90%
+Employees' contribution \$21 1.3% \$16 .8%